4 Min read

 WFH-Specific Wording

 Sample statement: “Patient is advised to avoid office attendance and commuting from [date] to [date] due to [condition].
-However, patient may continue light work responsibilities from home if feeling capable during recovery.”
+However, the patient may continue light work responsibilities from home if feeling capable during recovery.”
 Alternative: “Patient advised work from home for [X] days.
 Not fit for office attendance or travel, but can manage reduced workload remotely.”

 Company Policies on WFH During Illness